 - Best park – Vigeland Park

-- Best activity for kids – Kristiansand Zoo and Amusement Park
+- Activity for kids – Kristiansand Zoo and Amusement Park

-- Best activity for adults – Husky sledding in Tromso
+- Activity for adults – Husky sledding in Tromso

 - Best food – Reindeer stew at Mathallen Oslo